DuncanDHall/SoftSysVinny/reports/final.md

 ## Reflection

 We wanted to write a program in C to explore our learnings of the semester through a command-line text editor - and we (somewhat) made one!
 This was an excellent project to put the concepts we learned about this year into practice.
-That being said, the requisites of successful memory management were not fully met, though we did a good job working with file pointers, command line arguments and with our Model View Architecture.
+That being said, the requisites of successful memory management were not fully met, though we did a good job working with file pointers, command line arguments and with our MVC Architecture.

 In order to avoid such a whack-a-mole type development pattern in future projects, we discussed the merits of using tests and sticking to a disciplined git-inspired workflow for parallel development rather than continuing using teletype for atom, a plugin which allows for concurrent editing of a file by two or more developers.
 This was not optimal as one of us would necessarily not have access to the code locally for running, and each would have to comment out the functionality they were currently writing whenever the other wanted to try to compile and run.